sderosiaux/guidelines-to-create-a-strong-website/README.md

   - For classic js third party libraries, use a cdn (unpkg, cdnjs, jsdelivr, maxcdn..)
   - Use a generic CDN for your resources like [Cloudflare](https://www.cloudflare.com/)
   - If you don't want an external CDN, install a "HTTP Web Accelerator" like Varnish to cache static resources server side and serve them faster
+  - Use `rel="noopener"` for external links: `<a href="http://example.com" target="_blank" rel="noopener">`
   - Check your performances with https://testmysite.io/
-  - Use `rel="noopener"` for external links: `<a href="http://example.com" target="_blank" rel="noopener">`
+  - Check your performances and best practices with Lighthouse: https://github.com/GoogleChrome/lighthouse (test if you app can be considered as "progressive")

 ## Care about mobile ?

   - Add a manifest to know how to display it on the home screen https://developer.mozilla.org/en-US/docs/Web/Manifest